-Memcache servers in the format of host:port.
-This is used by backends dependent on Memcached.If dogpile.cache.memcached or oslo_cache.memcache_pool is used and a given host refer to an IPv6 or a given domain refer to IPv6 then you should prefix the given address withthe address family (inet6) (e.g inet6[::1]:11211, inet6:[fd12:3456:789a:1::1]:11211, inet6:[controller-0.internalapi]:11211).
-If the address family is not given then these backends will use the default inet address family which corresponds to IPv4 memcache_dead_retry memcache_socket_timeout memcache_pool_maxsize
+Memcache servers in the format of host:port. (dogpile.cache.memcached and oslo_cache.memcache_pool backends only).
+If a given host refer to an IPv6 or a given domain refer to IPv6 then you should prefix the given address with the address family (inet6) (e.g inet6[::1]:11211, inet6:[fd12:3456:789a:1::1]:11211, inet6:[controller-0. internalapi]:11211).
+If the address family is not given then default address family used will be inet which correspond to IPv4 memcache_dead_retry memcache_socket_timeout memcache_pool_maxsize

-Number of seconds memcached server is considered dead before it is tried again. (dog-pile.cache.memcache and oslo_cache.memcache_pool backends only).
+Number of seconds memcached server is considered dead before it is tried again. (dogpile.cache.memcache and oslo_cache.memcache_pool backends only).